-The Data Inspection Board is a public authority with about 40 employees, the majority of whom are lawyers.
+The Swedish Data Protection Authority is a public authority with about 40 employees, the majority of whom are lawyers.

-The Data Inspection Board's task is to protect the individual's privacy in the information society without unnecessarily preventing or complicating the use of new technology.
-The Board supervises that authorities, companies, organizations and individuals follow:
+The DPA's task is to protect the individual's privacy in the information society without unnecessarily preventing or complicating the use of new technology.
+The DPA supervises that authorities, companies, organizations and individuals follow:

 - the Personal Data Act (1998),